craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We found the corpses of the Father and the Mother, bloated and stuffed into the walls down here.
 We also found some other things, like a spell-book, and some potions.

 As we continue downstairs, we hear chanting.

+### Session 4 - "And they Had No Faces"

+We found these cultists, mere aspects of people at this point, shadow for a form.
+They hold flames of Darkness, and chant about "One Must Die to Appease the Dark Lord".

+As we start getting rid of some of them, they chant about Lorgath, the Betrayer